 DEMAND FOR STUDENT HOUSING

 The largest populations of these students are found in Canada’s largest cities, among housing markets that are some of the most active in Canada.
 The largest university in Canada is the University of Toronto, located in a region where private apartment vacancy rates are at 1.3% and average rents are $1,648 per unit [source: CMHC, 2019).
-The University of British Columbia is Canada’s third largest post-secondary institution, whose 29,564 full-time students attend in a neighbourhood with vacancy rates at 0.3%, and average rents at $1,996 per unit [source: CMHC, 2019).
+The University of British Columbia is Canada’s third-largest post-secondary institution, whose 29,564 full-time students attend in a neighbourhood with vacancy rates of 0.3%, and average rents of $1,996 per unit [source: CMHC, 2019).

 The map below highlights the location of Canada’s universities with each dot sized according to the size of those institutions’ student populations.

 Students attending university in their hometown typically don’t need housing.
 However, many universities across Canada attract students from outside their host city.
 Students are attracted by the prestige of the university, or they wish to experience the rite-of-passage of living away from their parents for the first time.
 Many universities attract large numbers of students from outside Canada.
 It is estimated that 12.5% of all students attending Canadian universities come from outside Canada – a number that has increased in recent years due to what institutions are referring to as the “Trump Bump”.